Attorneys Experienced in Obtaining IRS Whistleblower Rewards

 In addition to representing tax whistleblowers, Kohn, Kohn & Colapinto’s partners have been in the forefront of seeking to enhance the legal protections for tax whistleblowers, and filing rule making petitions to the IRS to strengthen the tax whistleblower program.

 Whistleblowers that provide information about tax fraud or tax underpayments to the IRS can receive rewards.
 The whistleblower must provide information that is specific and credible.
 If the IRS uses information provided by a whistleblower, it can award that person up to 30 percent of the tax, penalties and interest it collects.

 Federal law provides for two types of awards.
 Internal Revenue Code (IRC) Section 7623(b) provides for awards of 15 to 30 percent of the amount collected if the taxes, penalties, interest and other amounts in dispute exceed $2 million, and if the case deals with an individual, his or her annual gross income must be more than $200,000.
 IRC Section 7623(a) provides for a maximum award of 15% for those cases that do not meet the dollar thresholds of $2 million in dispute or cases involving individual taxpayers with gross income of less than $200,000.

 Read Stephen Kohn and Dean Zerbe’s paper on proposed IRS rules here.

-If you have knowledge of Tax Fraud and would like to know how Kohn, Kohn & Colapinto can help you with your case, please contact us.
+If you have knowledge of Tax Fraud and would like your information reviewed by an experienced whistleblower reward attorney, please contact us.

 For more information, see our resource page on Whistleblower Protections and Rewards under the Internal Revenue Code or visit the Kohn, Kohn & Colapinto Blog.